gparraMstr/censys-assessment/README.md

 1. **Frontend Interaction**:
    - Users interact with the UI through the `SearchBar` and `PaginationButton` components.
 2. **API Requests**:
-   - Requests are sent to the backend proxy via the `searchService`.
+   - `GET` requests are sent to the backend proxy via the `searchService`.
 3. **State Updates**:
    - Responses are processed and the state is updated using the reducer.
 4. **Rendering**: